prmenezes/PetFriendsForever/README.md

 18.	 - [ ] Pet age
 •	 - [ ] Have birthday field to calculate age
 19.	 - [ ] Favicon for webpages
+20.    - [ ] What appointments do we have today page - For Staff users only